ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ### Assessment

 With the exception of pacing, this specification conservatively limits the growth in cwnd, similar to Cubic and SCTP.
-It is in accordance with rule #1 in {{rules}}, and more conservative.
+It is in accordance with Rate-Limited Increase, and more conservative.

 ## The Datagram Congestion Control Protocol (DCCP) CCID2